qsona/time-master/README.md

 Configure (forward, rewind or freeze) JavaScript's clock

 Currently, it only supports Node.js.
-Any pull requests are welcomed.
+Any pull requests are welcome.

 ## usage